CheeGY/cheegy.github.io/_posts/2021-01-11-IntroChapterFreemanP2.md

 - H. Hermes, _Asymptotically stabilizing feedback controls_, J. Differential Equations, 92 (1991), pp. 76-89.
 - H. Hermes, _Asymptotically stabilizing feedback controls and the nonlinear regulator problem_, SIAM J. Contr.
 Optimiz., 29 (1991), pp. 185-196.

-The approach to solve this inverse problem in this book is to pose it as a two-person zero-sum differential game, referenced from
+In this book, the approach to solve this inverse problem is to pose it as a two-person zero-sum differential game, referenced from
 - T. Basar AND G. J. Olsder, _Dynamic Noncooperative Game Theory_, Academic Press, London, 1982.

 ---